0xPhantasia/kubecraft/README.md

 - Allow for multiple OS compability (Debian, RHEL, Ubuntu ...)
 - Support of env variables for credentials usage
 - Autoscaling configuration
+- Creaion of SSH keys for kube account